Gavyynn/Gavyynn/README.md

 Hello!

-I'm Gavin, I aspire to make things that spread joy.
-Please check out my stuff!
+I'm Gavin, I want to be as good as I can at programming.

 Thank you!